-HOWLAND, Ohio – Four veteran restaurateurs have teamed up to open The Living Room Tavern in Howland, a casual but upscale establishment for dining and nightlife.
+HOWLAND, Ohio — Four veteran restaurateurs have teamed up to open The Living Room Tavern, a casual but upscale establishment for dining and nightlife.

-“We are reviving the name but on a different scale,” Musumeci says.
+“We are reviving the name but on a different scale,” Musumeci said.

 “That was a different time,” Dede adds.
 “We’re bringing back memories from the past, but tying it into a tavern-style look.
 The old Living Room is not back.
 This is very casual tavern-style dining.”

 The Living Room’s menu runs the gamut from burgers, flatbreads, sandwiches and salads, to seafood, steaks and veal.

 “It’s a bar menu but a little more high end,” says Musumeci.
 “It will appeal to all age groups.
 There’s a little bit of everything.

 Dede points out that the half-pound burgers ($10-$12) are not your ordinary burgers.
 They are made from a custom blend of angus beef chuck, short ribs and brisket.

 “We make it in-house,” he said.